-Sorption is a complex process, and it is rather unsatisfactory that the whole of the complexity of the radionuclide/water/rock interacting system is contained in a single empirical $K_d$ term as is commonly used in safety assessment.
-The empirical approach has clear and significant disadvantages in that it has no predictive capabilities.
 For this reason, sorption models on pure clay minerals based on a mechanistic approach to understand and quantify the processes controlling the uptake of radionuclides were developed.
 Recently, Baeyens and Bradbury (2017) and Bradbury and Baeyens (2017) developed so-called thermodynamic sorption databases for montmorillonite and illite, respectively.
 Such databases contain mineral-specific characteristics such as site types, site capacities, protolysis constants, selectivity coefficients and surface complexation constants.
+These sorption models can be incorporated into reactive transport models which couple the influence of the chemical interactions with the physical transport processes that take place in a water saturated porous medium.